Mizu, an Asian-inspired seafood restaurant, is now open atop SouthPark’s new Hyatt Centric hotel.

 - The group has also opened a mid-century modern mountain lodge with another Oak Steakhouse three hours west of Charlotte in Highlands.

 What to expect: Chanthavong’s menu at Mizu was inspired by the wood-fried Robata grills of Japan.
 It’ll blend the ancient Japanese-style cooking with Southern and Asian flavors.

 - The restaurant has its own custom Robata grill, which will give guests a view of the open-flame style of cooking.

-Location: 3100 Apex Drive in SouthPark’s Hyatt Centric hotel.
-“SouthPark is one of the most notable areas in the city, so we feel fortunate to be planting roots in the neighborhood and expanding our footprint in the Queen City,” Indigo Road founder Steve Palmer said.
+Location: 3100 Apex Drive on the ninth floor of SouthPark’s Hyatt Centric hotel.
+“SouthPark is one of the most notable areas in the city, so we feel fortunate to be planting roots in the neighborhood and expanding our footprint in the Queen City,” Indigo Road founder Steve Palmer said in a statement.

 Hours: 4-10pm on Tuesday through Thursday, 4-11pm on Friday and Saturday, and 4-10pm on Sunday.